-It gives me great pleasure to report on the progress of Merbein & District Community Bank Branch, to our valued shareholders, for the year ended 30 June 2011.
+It gives me great pleasure to report on the progress of Merbein & District Community Bank® Branch, to our valued shareholders, for the year ended 30 June, 2012.

-Twelve months have passed since our last Annual General Meeting and I am still impressed by the strong sense of community engagement around Merbein and district and the goodwill towards our branch since its opening seven years ago.
-Our customers and shareholders have once again been great ambassadors for your Community Bank branch.
+Twelve months have past since our last Annual General Meeting and I am still impressed by the strong sense of community engagement around Merbein and district and the goodwill towards our branch since its opening eight years ago.
+Our customers and shareholders have once again been great ambassadors for your Community Bank® branch.

-Some of the highlights attributed to the branch to 30/06/2011 include:
+Some of the highlights attributed to the branch to 30/06/2012 include:

-- Total business held at the branch in excess of \$ 48.6 million, an increase in the last 12 months of \$ 2.7 million; - Almost 4,000 accounts; - More than 1,900 account holders; - More than \$131,000 donated or pledged back to the community through various sponsorships, grants and donations to date; - Continuation of School Banking to the District which encompasses our five local Primary Schools;
+- Total business held at the branch is more than \$ 55.8 million, an increase in the past 12 months of \$7.2 million; - Net Profit achieved for the third consecutive year; - Almost 4,000 accounts; - More than 1,950 account holders; - Almost \$200,000 contributed to the community through various sponsorships, grants and donations to this date; - Continuation of school banking to the district which encompasses our five Primary Schools;

-The prime objective of Merbein & District Community Bank Branch is to continue recording profits which enable us to make a financial return to our community.
+The prime objective of Merbein & District Community Bank® Branch is to continue recording profits which enable us to make a financial return to our community.
 Simply by doing your banking with us you are making this happen.

-We need your maximum support to enable us to continue to expand our grants program to the Merbein community.
-If you haven't already considered banking with us, I urge you to call into the branch and talk to myself or my friendly staff about how we can assist you with transferring your banking business.
-Remember, everyone needs to bank somewhere, why not bank with us where we can make a difference to our community.
-If you have already started banking with us, thank you - you are the greatest advocate of Merbein & District Community Bank Branch.
+We need your maximum support to enable us to continue to expand our sponsorship program to the Merbein community.
+If you haven't already considered banking with us, I urge you to call into the branch and talk to me or my friendly staff about how we can assist you with transferring your banking business and remember everyone needs to bank somewhere, why not bank with us where we can make a difference to our community.
+If you have already started banking with us, thank you - you are the greatest advocate of the Merbein & District Community Bank® Branch.

-I would like to thank my current staff members Lauren, Tanya, Sam, Deb and Priscilla, for their dedication and continued great work.
-I would like to also thank Rebecca and Naomi, who left us during the last financial year, for their efforts towards contributing to our success.
-It truly is a great pleasure to come to work every day and be greeted by such a devoted group of people who only have your Community Bank branch at heart.
-I regularly receive positive feedback about the personalised and friendly service we provide and would like as many people as possible to experience banking the Bendigo way.
+I would thank my current staff members Lauren, Tanya, Sam, Deb and Priscilla, for their dedication and continued great work.
+It truly is a great pleasure to come to work every day and be greeted by such a devoted group of people who only have your Community Bank® branch at heart.
+I regularly receive positive feedback about the personalised and friendly service we provide and would like as many people as possible to experience banking with our unique Community Bank® model..

 I would also like to thank our Board for their continued great work.
-It is sometimes a thankless job that has been guided brilliantly by Marianne Glover as Chairman, so credit must go out to her and the rest of the Board of Directors for their continued commitment to our branch.
+It is sometimes a thankless job that has been guided brilliantly by Marianne Glover as Chairman, so credit must go out to her and the rest of the Board of Directors their continued commitment to our branch.